18F/handbook/_pages/welcome-to-18f/classes/intro-to-github.md

 [GitHub](https://github.com) is a publicly accessible place to share and collaborate on (primarily) open source software projects.
 GitHub interacts with a program on your computer called Git that tracks every change ever made in a software project.

-You&rsquo;ve probably already noticed there&rsquo;s a lot happening on GitHub at 18F.
-That&rsquo;s because it&rsquo;s so useful!
-In fact, it&rsquo;s very likely you&rsquo;ll interact with GitHub in _some_ way, even if you&rsquo;re not writing code.
-The remainder of this post will help you get you squared away with creating your GitHub account and setting up some basic stuff, and will show you some of the ways you might use GitHub, even if it&rsquo;s not committing code.
+You've probably already noticed there's a lot happening on GitHub at TTS.
+That's because it's so useful!
+In fact, it's very likely you'll interact with GitHub in _some_ way, even if you're not writing code.
+The remainder of this post will help you get squared away with creating your GitHub account, setting up some basic stuff, and will show you some of the ways you might use GitHub, even if it's not committing code.

 ### 1. Set up your account